 Inheritance Tax is a significant problem for ordinary people and no longer confined to the wealthy.
 In fact, the majority of Inheritance Tax is actually paid by ordinary people who didn’t realise that there was a problem until it was too late.
 The super-rich often pay very little because they know they have a problem and can afford the best advice.

 Putting it simply, if you die leaving assets such as cash or property with a value greater than the threshold for Inheritance Tax (the Nil Rate Band), the taxman will take 40% of this excess wealth.
 Even the new Residential Nil Rate Band is complex and won’t help you if your estate is worth over £2.2 million.

 The Residence Nil Rate Band (or “RNRB”) is a complex topic, but we have created a video to help you understand it.

 4 simple steps to reduce Inheritance Tax

-There are many solutions available and with some thought and planning it is possible to reduce or even remove Inheritance Tax altogether, without losing control of your money and assets.
+There are many solutions available to reduce or even remove Inheritance Tax altogether, without losing control of your money and assets.

 1. Make a Will now!

 You may be surprised to learn that you can write your Will in a way that could reduce tax (and perhaps save on care home fees too).
 By using a trust that only comes into force on death you could protect your estate from the taxman and Social Services.
 Speak to a good solicitor for advice.